monktastic/no-more-contempt/index.md

 [^subhuman]: Notice that genocides can only be perpetrated when the victims are seen as subhuman.
 The Nazis referred to Jews as 'vermin,' and during the genocide in Rwanda, Tutsis were referred to as 'cockroaches.'
 This is a common pattern throughout history.

 [^compassion]: You could say that everything comes down to distinguishing when we're being malicious in the name of good vs compassionate in a way that necessitates harm.
 People can sense the difference, even when we think they can't.

+[^dalai-lama-gun]: The Dalai Lama was once asked what you should do if a gunman is trying to shoot you and you have a gun.
+[He said "shoot back."](https://www.snopes.com/fact-check/dalai-gun/)